It’s time for ABC Wednesday and my alphabetical garden tour this week shares what’s in the garden starting with G – birds, plants, whimsy and more.

 The goldfinches are year round visitors but the rose breasted grosbeak only visits in the summer months.
 Then there are those pesky grackles that come to eat all they can.

 I love garden whimsy and over the years have made several different types of gazing balls.
 The big ones are made from old bowling balls and flat sided gems, the small one is made from an old rubber ball and flat sided gems.
-This year after Christmas I picked up some large ornaments that I’m going to make into gazing balls.

 Another bit of garden whimsy are the gnomes that live in different spots in the garden.
 Some live by the mushrooms and some live in the gnome treehouse.